Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: Related Work

 \end{proof}

-This Theorem gives a \textbf{Res} condition where an \textbf{ResSV} derivation can produce an increment in the lower bound.
-Soft Probing applies this theorem restricted to ${\cal U}=\{(l,w)\}$ and only considering unit propagation (which can be implemented efficiently) for the two derivations.
-It iterates the process for every literal in the formula.
+This Theorem gives a \textbf{Res} condition to identify a \textbf{ResSV} derivation that produces an increment in the lower bound.
+Soft Probing applies this theorem iteratively for every literal $l$ in the formula.
+At each step, ${\cal U}$ is restricted to $\{(l,w)\}$ and it only considers unit propagation (which can be implemented efficiently) for the two derivations.

 Now, a natural question arises: how powerful is \textbf{ResSV} when restricted to the use of this Theorem?
 Interestingly enough, it is sufficient for refuting the $PHP$ and $SPHP$ in polynomial time.
 The following property shows that both problems satisfy the conditions of the previous theorem.